Already signed up? Login Here

 PERFORMERS: Sign up and make your profile unique by uploading a photo, description of your act, and any relevant website/social media links.
 Check out the available venues and send a request to one that will fit your needs.
 The venue will confirm your request, & you’re all set!

 VENUES: Sign up and make your profile for your location with information and a description of the space.
-Check out musician profiles, then request a performance, or invite musicians to bid on your space on their own.
+Check out musician profiles, then request a performance, or invite musicians to submit to your space on their own.
 Confirm the performance and make sure your space is ready to go on June 21st!

 Our registration process is simple and allows you to add details about your venue, or about your performance.
 Make sure to read the FAQs beforehand.